stringiest/snowplow_tech_test/README.md

 1. Clone this repo
 2. cd into the new folder
 3. run `bundle install`
-4. create the development and test databases in postgresql
+4. create the development and test databases in postgresql (blog_development and blog_test, respectively)
 5. run `rails db:migrate` to run migrations on database

-## Progress notes
-### 29/05/2021
-Set up rails project.
-Had initial read through of Snowplow Micro set-up and the Ruby tracker documentation.

 ## Extensions to Project
+With more time I would have fixed the test to delete an article, and added the ability for users to comment on articles.

+I would also be interested to expand the use of trackers, in order to see which articles were the most popular.

+Lastly, I would add some basic styling to the app.